 improbable event.
 Thus Hume's core argument fails.

-What I am saying is only common sense.
+saying is only common sense.
 It is

 something that is happening in our courts every day.
 There is a low